LucaPersini/Node.js-Information/README.md

 ## Backgound & Motivation

-Then goal of this project is for me to learn and put into practice new technologies and tools.
+The goal of this project is for me to learn and put into practice new technologies and tools.
 This includes:

 - Getting more familiar with Node.js
 - First time using Express.js